awpala/my-omscs-notes/cs-6290/15-memory.md

   * SRAM is more expensive and more complex to implement, but provides better speed
   * DRAM is less expensive and simpler to implement, but is slower

-Next, we wil consider what ***one*** memory bit looks like in the context of these respective memory types.
+Next, we will consider what ***one*** memory bit looks like in the context of these respective memory types.

 ### 4. One Memory Bit: SRAM